Medial Epicondylitis (Golfers Elbow) Treatment Specialist Serving DFW, Frisco, Sunnyvale and Mesquite TX

 Medial epicondylitis is a disorder characterized by pain caused by inflammation that extends from the medial side of the elbow to the wrist.
 Dr. Andrew H. Morchower, M.D., M.P.H., provides proper diagnosis and treatment for medial epicondylitis at OmniSpine Pain Management.
 For more information, contact us or book an appointment online.
-We have convenient locations to serve you in Frisco, TX and Mesquite, TX.
+We have convenient locations to serve you in Frisco, TX, Sunnyvale, TX and Mesquite, TX.

 Table of Contents:

 Medial epicondylitis, commonly known as golfer’s elbow, is a condition characterized by pain and inflammation on the inner side of the elbow.
 Despite its name, this condition is not exclusive to golfers.
 Medial epicondylitis is caused by repetitive motion or overuse of the forearm muscles that attach to the medial epicondyle, which is a bony bump on the inside of the elbow.

 To diagnose medial epicondylitis, a healthcare professional will evaluate your symptoms, conduct a physical examination, and order imaging tests if necessary.
 Treatment options for medial epicondylitis include rest, ice, physical therapy, anti-inflammatory medications, and in severe cases, corticosteroid injections or surgical intervention.
 It’s essential to seek medical advice from a knowledgeable practitioner to obtain an accurate diagnosis and appropriate management of your condition.

 Medial epicondylitis is caused by repetitive or excessive stress on the muscles and tendons that attach to the medial epicondyle.
 Some of the common factors that can contribute to the development of a golfer’s elbow include: